-By taking out a prepaid funeral plan you can tackle this problem head-on, locking in prices at today’s values and preventing your family from facing an unnecessary financial burden after your passing.
+By taking out a prepaid funeral plan you can tackle this problem head-on, locking in prices at today’s values and preventing your family from facing an unnecessary financial burden after your passing, leaving them to worry about nothing more than planning the funeral order of service.
 So, what are your options when it comes to paying for your funeral in advance?

 A single payment covering the entire cost of the plan is the easiest and most straightforward way to have complete and instant peace of mind.
 By paying a one-off, upfront sum you have immediate cover and can relax knowing that everything has now been arranged.

 This option is only suitable if you have the necessary funds to hand.
 Those without adequate savings or who would prefer not to lose such a sizeable sum of money in one hit will need to consider other options.

 By paying over 12, 24 or 36 months you can make the outlay more affordable.
 Even funeral costs rise during the time of your payment schedule, your agreed monthly payment will not increase.
 This means prices remain locked in but you benefit from greater flexibility over payments.